Logo

 Twitter

-You’ve got 40, 70, or even 100 viewers showing in the top corner.
-You’re hitting clips, the gameplay is solid, but the chat is... dead.
-No "GGs," no questions, not even a troll.
+Your viewer count shows 40, 70, or even 100 people.
+You're hitting insane clips, the gameplay is smooth, but the chat is... dead silence.
+No "GGs," no questions, not even a hater.

 It feels like you're streaming to a room full of ghosts.

-On Reddit's r/gamestreaming, this is the #1 source of "Creator Paranoia."
-You start wondering if the numbers are fake, if the algorithm is broken, or if you’re just fundamentally boring.
+In the Reddit r/gamestreaming community, this is the #1 source of "creator paranoia."
+You start wondering if the numbers are fake, if the algorithm is broken, or if you're just inherently boring.

-The truth?
-TikTok Live is not a community hub; it’s a TV channel.
-If you want people to talk, you have to stop being the "Show" and start being the "Host."
+The truth is: TikTok Live is not a community hub; it's a TV channel.
+If you want people to talk, you have to stop being a "performer" and start being a "host."

 The "Passive Viewing" Trap